mwtb47/aeroplane-boarding/README.md

 <h1 align="center">Boarding Methods</h1>

 A combination of boarding methods are used ranging from completely random to where the exact order is specified.
 Below is a summary of the standard version of each method.
-Similar summaries are available for versions of these methods with either 2 boarding aisles or grouped boarding in the boarding_methods folder.
+Similar summaries are available for versions of these methods with either 2 boarding aisles or grouped boarding in the boarding_method_plots folder.

 Each simulation takes the following arguments:
 - rows - the number of rows the aeroplane has